 To determine range, count each space your air unit enters "after takeoff."
 When moving over water from a coastal territory or an island group, count the first sea zone entered as one space.
 When flying to an island group, count the surrounding sea zone and the island group itself as one space each.
 (An island is considered a territory within a sea zone; air units based on an island cannot defend the surrounding sea zone.)
-When moving a fighter from a carrier, do not count the carrier's sea zone as the first space-your fighter is in that sea zone already.
-In other words, each time an air unit crosses a boundary between spaces, whether territories or sea zones, it uses one movement point.
+When moving a fighter from a carrier, do not count the carrier's sea zone as the first space-your fighter is in that sea zone.
 To participate in combat, a fighter must take off from its carrier before the carrier moves, otherwise it is cargo.

-You cannot deliberately send air units into combat situations that place them out of range of a place to land afterward.
-In the Combat Move phase, prior to rolling any battles, you must be able to demonstrate some possible way (however remote the possibility is) for all your attacking air units to land safely that turn.
+You cannot send air units on "suicide runs"-deliberately moving them into combat with no place to land afterward.
+If there is any question about whether an attack is a suicide run, then in the Combat Move phase you must declare, prior to rolling any battles, some possible way (however remote the possibility is) for all your attacking air units to land safely that turn.
 This could include a combination of combat moves.
-It could also include noncombat moves by a carrier or the mobilization of a new carrier.
+It could also include noncombat moves by a carrier.
 If it does include a noncombat move by a carrier, then the carrier cannot move in the Combat Move phase.
 In order to demonstrate that an air unit MAY have a safe landing zone, you may assume that all of your attacking rolls will be hits, and all defending rolls will be misses.
 You may NOT, however, use a planned retreat of any carrier to demonstrate a possible safe landing zone for any fighter.
-Once possible landing spaces for all attacking air units have been demonstrated, you have no obligation to guarantee those landing zones for air units in the course of battle.
-For example, aircraft carriers may freely retreat or be taken as casualties, even if this leaves air units with no place to land after combat (such air units will be destroyed at the end of the Noncombat Move phase).
-However, during noncombat movement you must provide for safe landing of as many air units as remains possible after all combats are resolved.

-If you declared that a carrier will move during the Noncombat Move phase to provide a safe landing zone for a fighter moved in the Combat Move phase, you must follow through and move the carrier to its planned location in the Noncombat Move phase unless the fighter has landed safely elsewhere or has been destroyed before then, or a combat required to clear an intervening sea zone failed to do so.
-Likewise, if you declared that a new carrier will be mobilized to provide a safe landing zone for a fighter, it must be mobilized in that sea zone unless the fighter has landed safely elsewhere or has been destroyed.

-Air units can hit submarines only if a friendly destroyer is in the battle.
-Whenever a round of combat starts and there is no enemy destroyer, submarines cannot be hit by air units.
+If you declared that a carrier will move during the Noncombat Move phase to provide a safe landing zone for a fighter moved in the Combat Move phase, you must follow through and move the carrier to its planned location in the Noncombat Move phase unless the fighter has landed safely elsewhere or has been destroyed before then.
+Aircraft can hit submarines if a friendly destroyer is in the battle.
+Whenever a round of combat starts and there is no enemy destroyer, submarines may submerge before being fired upon and cannot be hit by air units.